ECheynet/AFDD/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4277622.svg)](https://doi.org/10.5281/zenodo.4277622)

 ## Summary

-The automated Frequency Domain Decomposition presented here is inspired by the Frequency Domain Decomposition (FDD) introduced by [1, 2].
+The automated Frequency Domain Decomposition presented was applied in [1].
+It inspired by the Frequency Domain Decomposition (FDD) introduced by [2, 3].
 The goal is to identify the mode shapes, eigenfrequencies and modal damping ratios from acceleration records obtained during structural health monitoring of civil engineering structures subjected to ambient noise.
-In this submission, an automated procedure is implemented in addition to the manual one proposed by [3].
-For the automated procedure, I am using the peak picking function “pickpeaks” developed by [4] and available in [5], which was much more efficient than the Matlab function "findpeaks" for this purpose.
-I am, therefore, indebted to [3-5] for their previous works.
-The modal damping ratios are determined for each mode by using [6].
+In this submission, an automated procedure is implemented in addition to the manual one proposed by [4].
+For the automated procedure, I am using the peak picking function “pickpeaks” developed by [5] and available in [6], which was much more efficient than the Matlab function "findpeaks" for this purpose.
+I am, therefore, indebted to [4-6] for their previous works.
+The modal damping ratios are determined for each mode by using [7].
 The acceleration data comes from a time-domain simulation of a clamped-free beam response to white noise excitation.
-The target modal properties from the beam come from [7].
+The target modal properties from the beam come from [8].

 ## Content
 The submission contains: